Alonso de Sandoval: Life

 Sandoval was born in Seville in 1576.
 He followed his parents who emigrated to Peru, where his father was appointed accountant at the Royal Treasury of Lima.
 He studied there, initially at the seminary of Saint Martin.
 On 30 June 1595 he entered the Lima novitiate of the Society of Jesus.

 In 1605, he joined the Jesuit college that had just been founded in Cartagena, and spent the rest of his life there except for a brief stay in Lima from 1617 to 1619.

 He himself called his lifetime service the ministerio de los morenos, ministry of the Blacks.
 He had come to realize that most of the black slaves who landed by the hundreds in the port of Cartagena were forcibly baptized before receiving any religious instruction.
 The apostolate he led to them for 45 years enabled Father Sandoval to personally baptize forty thousand blacks.

-Before leaving for Lima in 1617, he trained Peter Claver to take over, and was later Peters' mentor and advisor.
+Before leaving for Lima in 1617, he trained Peter Claver to take over, and was later Peter's mentor and advisor.
 During his stay in Lima, he began to collect documentation and bibliography on Africa, compiling both accounts of ancient writers and studies of other Jesuit fathers.
 He died aged 76 in Cartagena.